Home

 Safety

 The safety record of wind turbines in their 25 years in Europe and about 10 years in the U.S. is excellent.
-Virtually, all incidents have involved construction workers not following strict U.S., OSHA safety procedures, principally, not being tied off when working on top of the nacelle mounted on the 200’ tower.
+Virtually, all incidents have involved construction workers not following strict U.S., OSHA safety procedures, principally, not being tied off when working on top of the nacelle mounted on a 200’ tower.
 Even with the incidents that have occurred, the safety record for erection of wind turbines is many times better than for construction in general.

 Insurance Coverage